Tenants in Common to Avoid Inheritance Tax

 • A tenancy in common agreement, detailing the terms and conditions of the co-ownership.

-It’s crucial that these documents are drafted carefully to reflect the intentions and interests of all parties involved.
+It’s crucial that these documents are carefully prepared to reflect the intentions and interests of all parties involved.

 A sun-dappled living room with two adults and two children sitting together on a plush sofa, engaged in a friendly discussion.
 The room is decorated in warm, earthy tones, with wooden furniture and plants adding to the cozy atmosphere.
 The adults appear to be in their 40s or 50s, dressed casually but with a sense of purpose, their body language indicating they are explaining or discussing something.
 The children, around 8-10 years old, listen intently, their faces lit by the natural light streaming in through large windows.
 The overall scene conveys a sense of familial connection and shared understanding, reflecting the "tenants in common" arrangement.